projects

 Enhancing cyber-physical resilience in remote crane operations for ports

 The adoption of remote-controlled crane operations in ports offers significant efficiency and safety benefits.
-However, this it also introduces complex cyber-physical security challenges that must be addressed to ensure safe and resilient operations.
+However, this also introduces complex cyber-physical security challenges that must be addressed to ensure safe and resilient operations.

 This challenge calls for innovative solutions that employ Digital Twin technology to simulate remote crane operations, identify vulnerabilities and mitigate risks such as insider threats, unauthorised access, and other security concerns